0xdead4f/jswatch/README.md

 3. Use `DEBUG` mode
    - set `DEBUG = True` on `jswatch.py` to make more verbose output like regex match

+## Next development idea

+1. Add multiple step request
+2. Add handler if the file already not accesible

 ## Contributing 🤝

 1. Fork the repository